-Donald Lee Bujok was inflicted early on in his life with a pronounced speech impediment, and schoolchildren were not the forgiving type, resulting in persistent bullying, that only served to marginalize him on his first tentative steps towards the fringes of society and an isolation and rejection that would eventually manifest itself in the most brutal way.
+Donald Lee Bujok was afflicted early on in his life with a pronounced speech impediment, and schoolchildren were not the forgiving type, resulting in persistent bullying, that only served to marginalize him on his first tentative steps towards the fringes of society.
+An isolation and rejection that would eventually manifest itself in the most brutal way.

 Donald Lee Bujok, former army veteran and railroad worker, uttered the words "Guilty your honor" before being led away to serve his time in Old Montana State Prison, that became forever etched in the public psyche for the infamous Jerry's Riot that took place on 16th April 1959.

 Deep inside the Montana walls of correction, it appeared that the young adolescent Bujok was learning little of value, becoming a disciplinary problem, having been sent to the hole several times, surrounded by hardened criminals of an even less forgiving nature than the schoolchildren that preceded them.
 But it was the writings of another prisoner, Edward Wayne Edwards, that etched a belief, that the man who started life ridiculed on an almost daily basis was starting to forge his own manifesto of evil, for an afterlife, that would now take fair play to the next level, but this time he would become its orchestrator.

 Donald Lee Bujok served only eleven years of a life sentence, being released from Montana Prison on December 17th 1968, and three days later the Zodiac announced his arrival to the world, as the lonely pullout on Lake Herman Road would testify to one dark night in Northern California.

 Kevin Robert Brooks believes that the young boy sculpted as a child, hardened in the walls of confinement and further isolated from the clutches of reality, had now embarked on a mission of evil from which their was no turning back, as his collection for the afterlife was now underway.